RylexOff/Prout-Script/README.md

 This repository contains the "Prout" script, created by RylexOff.
 It's a playful prank script designed to add some humor to your interactions.
 When executed on a Windows 10 or 11 system, it performs actions to increase the volume to the maximum and open a specific webpage.
 Use it responsibly and with the consent of the target for light-hearted fun.

-The script starts by raising the volume to the maximum level, creating a surprising effect.
-It then opens a predetermined webpage, allowing you to playfully redirect the target's attention.
+The script allows for customization by enabling you to modify the browser and the specific video link within the code.
+You can choose your preferred browser and set a different URL for the video.
 Please ensure that you have the necessary permissions and consent before running this script on someone's computer.

 ## Getting Started